You want smart political talk without the meltdowns?

 You know, they really have become the party.

-They had a chance in the U.S. Senate uh a week ago, uh, to champion Title Nine and and women's sports, and they decided to side with the right of men to play women's sports.
+They had a chance in the U.S. Senate a week ago to champion Title IX and women's sports, and they decided to side with the right of men to play women's sports.

 So they're putting the rights of illegal immigrants over the safety of the American people.

-They never seem to care about Those Americans that have been victims of murder and rape and and other violent crimes.
+They never seem to care about those Americans that have been victims of murder and rape and other violent crimes.

 They don't seem to care about the fentanyl and opioid crisis in the country.

-Uh, and then on top of that, they've been the party defending, you know, all of these attacks against Elon Musk.
+And then on top of that, they've been the party defending all of these attacks against Elon Musk.

-He's already identified over 105 billion dollars worth of waste fraud abuse and corruption.
+He's already identified over $105 billion worth of waste, fraud, abuse, and corruption.

 I'm sure by the time all is said and done, we might be creeping towards a trillion dollars.

-I think they could be a re-emergence if Republicans make mistakes, for example, and don't fulfill their promises.
+I think there could be a re-emergence if Republicans make mistakes, for example, and don't fulfill their promises.

 I think that that becomes problematic for Republicans.